 Discrimination against employees is illegal under both Federal and State law.
 Employers may not discriminate against an employee on the basis of the employee's race, sex, age, religion, color, national origin or disability.
-Claims of discrimination in Tennessee should be forwarded either to the Tennessee Commission on Human Rights in Nashville Tennessee at (615) 741-5825, or to the Equal Employment Opportunity Commission (EEOC) in Nashville, Tennessee.
-You may visit the TCHR Web site and the EEOC Web site.
+Claims of discrimination in Tennessee should be forwarded either to the Tennessee Human Rights Commission in Nashville Tennessee at (615) 741-5825, or to the Equal Employment Opportunity Commission (EEOC) in Nashville, Tennessee.
+You may visit the THRC Web site and the EEOC Web site.

 Articles in this section

 - Is there a law requiring my employer to provide my personnel filed upon request?